niclake/niclake.github.io/_posts/2023-02-23-clacktrack.md

   alt="ClackTrack - Catalog your mechanical keyboard collection"
 %}

+> Note: ClackTrack is currently on hold as I work on some other projects (and parent a 2 year old), but I have not abandoned this.

 I'd like to present to you a new project I'm working on called [ClackTrack][clacktrack].
-ClackTrack is a new application coming out in Fall 2023 for iPhone and iPad, allowing users to catalog their mechanical keyboard collection.
+ClackTrack is an application I'm developing for iPhone and iPad, allowing users to catalog their mechanical keyboard collection.

 <!-- more -->